Skip to main content

 Keep only one provider enabled while testing.
 The callback identifies the provider via a cookie set at the start; with multiple providers enabled and the cookie missing, identification is ambiguous.

-Point your “Sign in with your company account” button to:
+The “Sign in with your company account” button only needs to navigate (GET) to:

 What the IdP must return